Intro

 • metrics (optional): List of metric expressions (can be named metrics or ad-hoc expressions)

-• filters (optional): List of filter expressions (can be named filters or ad-hoc expressions)
+• filters (optional): List of filter expressions (can be named boolean attributes or ad-hoc expressions)

 • parameters (optional): List of parameters and values (override workspace values, if exist)